ProSeCo-Planning/ros_proseco_planning/README.md

 The ProSeCo Planning C++ library can be found [here](https://github.com/ProSeCo-Planning/proseco_planning).

 ## Overview
+An introduction to the project can be found [here](https://github.com/ProSeCo-Planning)

     ├── README.md                                # This file
     ├── CMakeLists.txt                           # Project level CMake file